Campus Rules & Procedures

-Thompson Student Center: Banners are not to exceed 3 feet by 8 feet.
-The Office of Student Activities must approve banners.
+Banners are not to exceed 3 feet by 8 feet.
+The Office of Student Engagement must approve banners.
 Upon approval, banners must be delivered to the TSC Information Desk to be hung by TSC personnel.
 TSC personnel will be responsible for taking banners down.

-Residence Hall Lobbies: Banners are not to exceed 3 feet by 8 feet.
-The Office of Student Activities, prior to hanging, must approve banners.
+Banners are not to exceed 3 feet by 8 feet.
+The Office of Student Engagement, prior to hanging, must approve banners.
 Once approval has been granted, the Director of Residential Living & Learning must be contacted regarding distribution of banners in residence halls.
 The organization is responsible for removing the banner following the activity.

 Posting in Residence Halls

-The Office of Student Activities should be notified before sandwich boards are placed on campus.
+The Office of Student Engagement should be notified before sandwich boards are placed on campus.
+Each Organization is limited to 3 sandwich boards.
 Sandwich boards must be placed in designated areas only.
-Consult with the Office of Student Activities for proper placing.
+Consult with the Office of Student Engagement for proper placing.
 Sandwich boards that contain more than generic information about an organization should have the content of the sign approved prior to being placed on campus.
-Sandwich boards must be removed when requested by the Office of Student Activities for special occasions or circumstances.
+Sandwich boards must be removed when requested by the Office of Student Engagement for special occasions or circumstances.
 Extended times that sandwich boards may be out on campus will be considered on an individual basis.
 All sandwich boards must be removed at the end of each semester prior to restricted activities.
 It is the responsibility of the organization to keep sandwich boards standing upright and in good condition while on campus.
 Board size may not exceed 2 ½ feet by 4 feet.

-Permission must be obtained from the Director of Student Activities to solicit or distribute advertising or handbills on university property.
+Permission must be obtained from the Executive Director of Student Engagement to solicit or distribute advertising or handbills on university property.
 Specially designated bulletin boards are available for off-campus businesses and organizations.

-The J-TAC student newspaper offers several publicity options.
-Contact The J-TAC office at (254) 968-9057 or www.myjtac.com for more information.
+The JTAC student newspaper offers several publicity options.
+Contact The JTAC office at (254) 968-9056 or http://www.jtacnews.comfor more information.

-Permission must be obtained from the Director of Student Activities to solicit and distribute advertising, handbills or other material on Tarleton State University property.
+Permission must be obtained from the Executive Director of Student Engagement to solicit and distribute advertising, handbills or other material on Tarleton State University property.
 Tarleton reserves the right to limit time, place and manner of solicitation.
-Therefore, any activity permit must be filed 10 days prior to an event with the Office of Student Activities.
+Therefore, any activity permit must be filed 10 days prior to an event with the Office of Student Engagement.

 Additional Publicity Options